Non lucrative visa Spain

 How to obtain a Non-Lucrative residence Visa to live in Spain

-The Non-lucrative Visa in Spain is for people who wish to establish their residence in Spain, and have sufficient means of subsistence to live in Spain, without the need to perform any commercial activity.
+Tis Visa is for foreigners who wish to establish their residence in Spain, and have sufficient means of subsistence to live in the country, without the need to perform any commercial activity or making any investment.

 Spain is a country that stands out for its quality of life for expats, holding an outstanding position in global rankings, especially concerning customs and family life.
 Obtaining Spanish residency will bring a range of benefits, including free access to 26 European countries in the Schengen area.

 Who should be think on applying for the Spanish non-lucrative visa?